Australian Idol discography: International releases

 Nine Australian Idol contestants have charted outside of Australia with at least one release, in countries including New Zealand, Ireland, Germany, Norway and the UK.
 Stan Walker and Guy Sebastian have achieved multiple chart entries and certifications in New Zealand.
 Sebastian has also achieved three certified singles in Sweden, and is currently the only Australian Idol contestant to chart in the United States.
 "Battle Scars", a collaboration with Lupe Fiasco, reached number 71 on the Billboard Hot 100 Chart, number 23 on the Billboard Digital Song Chart and number one on the R&B/Hip-Hop Digital Song Chart.
-The song spent 20 weeks in the Hot 100, and has been certified platinum for sales of one million.
+The song spent 20 weeks in the Hot 100, and has been certified triple platinum for sales of three million.
 In January 2013 Ricki-Lee Coulter's "Do It Like That" reached number seven on the Japan Hot 100.
 Matt Corby's debut album Telluric charted in four European countries in 2016.